wellsilver/kfs/README.md

 simple (hopefully)

-im bad at writing these docs, there are C definitons for the structures in ``kfs.h`` and hopefully reading ``kfs.py`` should be simple
+btw dont trust the tables in here, trust the structures in ``kfs.h`` lol

 ## overview
 LBA